California in PrintHighlights from the Eleanor McClatchy Collection

 The colorful exhibit showcases rare items and collectibles from the Eleanor McClatchy Collection that were donated to the City of Sacramento and the Center of Sacramento History.

 Eleanor McClatchy (1895 to 1980) was the granddaughter of James McClatchy who became editor of The Sacramento Bee in 1857, its founding year.
 Later, Eleanor went on to preside over the newspaper from 1936 to 1978.
 In addition to helping run the family newspaper business, she was an avid collector of California history.
-While only a small percentage of her important and impressive collection will be on display, the exhibit will highlight priceless items such as original Gold Rush era maps showing where gold could be found, first-edition rare books printed in California, letter sheets from 1850s miners, a page from the Gutenberg Bible, dime novels from the 1870s and 1880s, and more.
+While only a small percentage of her important and impressive collection is on display, the exhibit highlights priceless items such as original Gold Rush era maps showing where gold could be found, first-edition rare books printed in California, letter sheets from 1850s miners, a page from the Gutenberg Bible, dime novels from the 1870s and 1880s, and more.